 Oregon’s natural beauty is here for everyone.
-Our rushing waterfalls, verdant hiking trails and scenic viewpoints inspire people of all ages and ability levels.
-For those with limits to their mobility, we offer the following scenic spots as great options for enjoying the breathtaking splendor of Oregon.
+Our rushing waterfalls, verdant hiking trails and scenic viewpoints inspire all.
+Offering flat paved paths, thoughtfully designed overlooks and beach features to include a wide range of mobilities, the following scenic spots and activities are great options for enjoying the breathtaking splendor of Oregon.

-Salt Creek Falls, the second highest single-drop waterfall in Oregon, is a dramatic, 286-foot pour-over and a sight to behold.
+Salt Creek Falls, the second highest single-drop waterfall in Oregon, is a dramatic, 286-foot cascade.
 A short paved loop trail from the parking lot and informative kiosk leads to a viewing platform overlooking the dramatic cascade.
 Pack a picnic and enjoy the beauty of the Willamette National Forest.
 The trailhead is located just five miles west of the Willamette Pass Ski Area on Highway 58.

 Mt.
 Hood & the Gorge

 In the Columbia River Gorge National Scenic Area, the historic highway climbs high above the steep sides of the Gorge for awesome vistas.
 Stop at the Portland Women’s Forum State Overlook above Rooster Rock State Park, the first viewpoint along the highway.
 Travel a bit farther to the elegant Vista House perched on the basalt outcropping of Crown Point 733 feet above the river.
 Go just a bit farther to find awesome Multnomah Falls spilling a total of 620 feet — the tallest waterfall in the state.
-(Pro’s tip: Visit on a weekday.)
+(Pro tip: Don’t forget you’ll need a timed access permit in the summer.)
 Wildflower lovers will want to head out to the Overlook Trail at Bridal Veil Falls in the spring, when purple camas bloom.
 The paved path circles the top of the bluff and affords excellent views of the Columbia River and evening sunset.

 About an hour southwest of Hood River, find the serene waters of Lost Lake and enjoy stunning views of Mt.
 Hood.
 Also in the region, the Lost Creek Campground has a paved, 0.3-mile nature trail with streamside platforms and interpretive signage to educate visitors about this part of the Mt.
 Hood National Forest.
 On the opposite (south) side of Mt.
-Hood at Trillium Lake, a 3.6-mile loop trail crosses wetland areas with great bird-watching opportunities and gorgeous views of Mt.
-Hood.
+Hood at Trillium Lake, the fishing dock is accessible, with great bird-watching opportunities and gorgeous views of that iconic peak.
 In Welches, Wildwood State Recreation Site features a paved three-quarter-mile path, the Cascade Streamwatch Trail, featuring educational displays about salmon, views of the Salmon River and a fish-viewing window below stream level.